docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                           readOnly: true
             ```

-        === "Cluster-Internal E-Mails Required"

-            We can keep the default configuration, but we need to duplicate it and change port numbers.
-In this example, we add 10000 to the port numbers to get the PROXY-protocol-enabled ports.
-If you have an already running instance, you can run the following inside the DMS container to get the duplicated ports:
+        === "Separate PROXY protocol ports for ingress"

+            Supporting internal cluster connections to DMS without using PROXY protocol requires both Postfix and Dovecot to be configured with alternative ports for each service port (_which only differ by enforcing PROXY protocol connections_).

+            - The ingress controller will route public connections to the internal alternative ports for DMS (`*-proxy` variants).
+            - Internal cluster connections will instead use the original ports configured for the DMS container directly (_which are private to the cluster network_).

+            In this example we'll create a copy of the original service ports with PROXY protocol enabled, and increment the port number assigned by `10000.
+You could run each of these commands within an active DMS instance, but it would be more convenient to persist the modification via our `user-patches.sh` feature:

             ```bash
+            #!/bin/bash

-            # Duplicate the config for the submission(s) service ports (587/465)
-            # with adjustments for the proxy ports (10587/10465) and syslog_name setting:
+            # Duplicate the config for the submission(s) service ports (587 / 465) with adjustments for the PROXY ports (10587 / 10465) and `syslog_name` setting:
-            postconf -Mf submissions/inet | sed -e s/^submissions/10465/ -e 's/submissions/submissions-proxyprotocol/'
+            postconf -Mf submission/inet | sed -e s/^submission/10587/ -e 's/submission/submission-proxyprotocol/' >> /etc/postfix/master.cf
-            postconf -Mf submission/inet | sed -e s/^submission/10587/ -e 's/submission/submission-proxyprotocol/'
+            postconf -Mf submissions/inet | sed -e s/^submissions/10465/ -e 's/submissions/submissions-proxyprotocol/' >> /etc/postfix/master.cf
+            # Enable PROXY Protocol support for these new service variants:
+            postconf -P 10587/inet/smtpd_upstream_proxy_protocol=haproxy
+            postconf -P 10465/inet/smtpd_upstream_proxy_protocol=haproxy

-            # Create a variant for port 25 too (NOTE: Port 10025 is already assigned
-            # in DMS to Amavis IF you are using Amavis):
+            # Create a variant for port 25 too (NOTE: Port 10025 is already assigned in DMS to Amavis):
-            postconf -Mf smtp/inet | sed 's/^smtp/12525/'
+            postconf -Mf smtp/inet | sed -e s/^smtp/12525/ >> /etc/postfix/master.cf
+            # Enable PROXY Protocol support (different setting as port 25 is handled via postscreen), optionally configure a `syslog_name` to distinguish in logs:
+            postconf -P 12525/inet/postscreen_upstream_proxy_protocol=haproxy 12525/inet/syslog_name=smtp-proxyprotocol
             ```

-            For ports 10465 and 10587, you also need `smtpd_upstream_proxy_protocol=haproxy` in Postfix's `master.cf`.
-Port 25 requires a slightly different setup because of Postscreen; add `postscreen_upstream_proxy_protocol=haproxy` and `syslog_name=smtp-proxyprotocol`.

             For Dovecot, you can configure [`dovecot.cf`][docs-dovecot] to look like this: